What is CTV?

 1. The Reliance-Disney merger

-In 2024, Reliance Industries (owner of JioCinema/Viacom18) merged its media assets with The Walt Disney Company's India business (Star India, Disney+ Hotstar) to form a new joint venture.
-This merged entity controls the two previously competing platforms — JioCinema and Disney+ Hotstar — under common ownership, while operating them as separate consumer brands [NEEDS SOURCE — confirm final structure and brand operation post-merger].
+In 2024, Reliance Industries (owner of JioCinema/Viacom18) merged its media assets with The Walt Disney Company's India business (Star India, Disney+ Hotstar).
+The merger completed in 2025, and the two previously competing platforms — JioCinema and Disney+ Hotstar — were unified under a single consumer brand: JioHotstar.

-The practical implication: the two largest CTV platforms in India are now owned by the same parent.
-The merged entity controls cricket rights (IPL via JioCinema, international cricket and other leagues via Hotstar/Star Sports), premium OTT content (HBO via JioCinema Premium, Disney+ content via Hotstar), and the dominant live sport streaming infrastructure.
+The practical implication: India's two largest CTV platforms are now one.
+JioHotstar controls cricket rights (IPL, international cricket via Star Sports), premium OTT content (Disney+, Star India GEC, originals), and the dominant live sport streaming infrastructure.
+There is no longer a separate JioCinema or Disney+ Hotstar — both now operate as JioHotstar.

 Platform breakdown for CTV advertisers

 CTV significance: Highest.
-The anchor platform for India CTV advertising.
+The dominant platform for India CTV advertising by a wide margin.

-Ad model: AVOD free tier (the dominant CTV buy); JioCinema Premium SVOD tier (no ads).
+Ad model: AVOD free tier (the dominant CTV buy); premium SVOD tier (lower ad load or ad-free).

-Smart TV availability: Android TV, Samsung Tizen, LG webOS, Fire TV, Apple TV, Chromecast.
+Smart TV availability: Android TV, Samsung Tizen, LG webOS, Fire TV, Apple TV, Chromecast — all major platforms.

-Advertiser consideration: JioCinema's free tier reach during live sport events is unmatched in India CTV.
+Advertiser consideration: JioHotstar's free tier reach during live sport events is unmatched in India CTV.
+The platform carries both mass-market AVOD reach and a premium SVOD segment.
 Non-sport VOD inventory is lower-CPM and more accessible.
-The platform's data quality depends heavily on the proportion of logged-in (Jio subscriber) vs anonymous users.
+Data quality depends on the proportion of logged-in vs anonymous users.

 SonyLIV (Sony Pictures Networks India)